A-Gr33n/Milestone-Project-1/README.md

 1. As a returning vistor, I want to find the best way to get in contact the restaurant as there may be any questions I may have.

-1. As a potential client, I want a clear list of prices in menu so I can decide if it is within my budget
+1. As a potential client, I want a clear list of prices in menu so I can decide if it is within my budget.